spiderkitten/Starbug/local/index.md

 <img src="images/siteimgs/girlme.png" alt="" style="float:left; margin: 0 10px 10px 10px;" width="180">

 <p>Hi, I'm <rainbow-text>Starbug</rainbow-text>, welcome to my little space on the internet!
 Space Cadet is a personal site where I will throw random stuff and just do whatever. </p>
-<p>I'll admit, there probably isn't a lot that is hugely interesting here.
-Buuut if I could recommend a page to visit here, it would be the Vampire Resource Management page, and maybe my new cookbook.
+<p>I'll admit, there probably isn't a lot that is hugely interesting here, yet.
+Buuut if I could recommend a page to visit here, it would be the Vampire Resource Management post in the Posts section, and maybe my new cookbook in the Stuff menu.
 Thanks for visiting!</p>

 <div style="clear:both;"></div>